 Mechanics rely on their hands as much as they rely on the kits that aid them in their work.
-They are well aware that a good Mechanic is only as good as the tools at their disposal.
-When you reach 3rd level, and again at 7th level, 12th level, 15th level, and 20th level you can gain proficiency in a kit or expertise in a kit you are already proficient.
+They are well aware that a good mechanic is only as good as the tools at their disposal.
+When you reach 3rd level, and again at 7th level, 12th level, and 20th level you can gain proficiency in a kit or expertise in a kit you are already proficient.

 Mechanics that are machinists are the ones that love to get their hands dirty.
-They are always working in, on, or under a machine.
+They are always working in, on, or under heavy machinery.
 Don’t be surprised to find a machinist taking something apart just to put it back together again.
 They enjoy learning new ways to repair old things.
 They are a mech operator’s closest companion as they can repair any structural damage done to virtually any machine.
 They can also work on the indoor plumbing or electrical systems inside a machine or structure, regardless of the size.